algoyog/dsa/README.md

-# PayPal HackerRank Preparation
+# DSA Implementations.

-This repository contains implementations of common algorithms and data structures frequently tested in technical interviews, specifically designed to help prepare for the PayPal HackerRank assessment.
+This repository contains implementations of common algorithms and data structures.

 ## Project Structure